Skip navigation

 Dry sausages require more time to make than other types of sausages and are a more concentrated form of meat.
 Dried sausages range from 60% to 80% of their original weight before drying.

 Semi-dry sausages are usually heated in the smokehouse to fully cook the product and partially dry it.
 Semi-dry sausages are semi-soft sausages with good keeping qualities due to their lactic acid fermentation and sometimes heavy application of smoke.
-Some are mildly seasoned and some are quite spicy and strongly flavored.
+Some are mildly seasoned, and some are quite spicy and strongly flavored.

 What are examples of dry and semi-dry sausages?